The G Fuel powdered energy drink mix is well-known for its beneficial effects and partnerships, but what about the canned version of G Fuel?

 - Frequent urination and urgency

-Since both versions of G Fuel have a high caffeine content, you should consume them responsibly and stay within the recommended daily caffeine intake to minimize the risks of negative health impacts.
+Since both versions of G Fuel have high caffeine content, you should consume them responsibly and stay within the recommended daily caffeine intake to minimize the risks of negative health impacts.

 If you’d like to learn more about whether you can drink G Fuel every day and how much of it you should have, I’ve written everything you need to know in this article.